 1. Try Using Hair Supplements

 Healthy hair starts within!
-Hair growth vitamins like Hair Formula Gummies for Women and Men contain key vitamins and minerals necessary for hair follicles to produce hair.
-They help “fill in the gaps” in your diet and ensure you get all the nutrients you need for normal hair growth.
+Hair growth vitamins like Hair Formula Gummies for Women and Men contain key vitamins and minerals, including biotin, zinc, and selenium, which contribute to the maintenance of healthy hair.
+They help “fill in the gaps” in your diet.
 Plus, they’re sugar-free and vegan.
 No synthetic flavors or dyes!

 2. Try Scalp Massage